IPI-Paul/IPI/VBA Projects/IPI Excel to Web Browser Line Charts/README.md

-# IPI Excel to Web Browser Line Charts
+# IPI Excel to Web Browser Line & Map Charts

 ## References
 I combined parts of my course work from the following courses to build the html code, styles and scripts.